Galapagos Adventures

 Are there any active volcanoes in the Galápagos?

 Yes.
-The youngest islands, Isabela and Fernandina, are still being formed, with the most recent eruption occurring in 2005.
+The youngest islands, Isabela and Fernandina, are still being formed, with the most recent eruption occurring on Isabela Island in 2015.

 When were the Galápagos Islands first inhabited?